 17. Know Your Onions

 This one basically means to be knowledgeable and an expert on something.

 18. Skive off/Kip/Faffing

 Skive off means to be lazy or a procrastinator.
-Kip is the slang word for a nap and faffing is to waste time.
+Kip is the slang word for a nap, and faffing is to waste time.

-Jimjams is another term for “pyjamas” and the television is referred to as Telly.
+Jimjams is another term for “pyjamas.

 To let simply means that a place is vacant to be rented, so if you are looking for student accommodation in the UK near your university, you know which British slang words to use or expect to hear from our student accommodation experts.